matsixfive/encoder/README.md

 ## Pros/Cons

-The only real situation where this does compress files is in files almost entirely made of large clusters (a byte or more) of the same bits e.g. a large black image, which is almost entirely useless.
+- The only real situation where this does compress files is in files almost entirely made of large clusters (a byte or more) of the same bits e.g. a large black image, which is almost entirely useless.

-Can be used to pseudo encrypt files, although there is nothing stopping anyone from decoding them if they figure out how they were encoded.
+- Can be used to pseudo encrypt files, although there is nothing stopping anyone from decoding them if they figure out how they were encoded.

+- Ignores directories (for now).